jobergner/backent-cli/README.md

 ### TODO
+- should returns of slices include elements with ElementKindDelete?
 - All<Type> methods for every type (currently there is no way of just getting all elements)
 -
 - actions need to be able to respond because otherwise the client is not aware of the IDs that are being created serverside